Optomechanical Accelerometer Search for Ultralight Dark Matter

 A key component to realizing novel contraints will be optimizing the membrane geometry.
 In-plane patterning can enable ultrahigh-$Q$ \cite{engelsen2024ultrahigh}, however, a promising alternative is 3D-mass-loading \cite{pratt2023nanoscale,zhou2021broadband,bawden2025precision}, which can enhance the more relevant $Q$-$m$ product (Eq. \ref{eq:g_DM_th}).
 Towards this end, we highlight a recent demonstration of $m\sim 0.1 \;\t{mg}$, $f_\t{m}\sim 100$ Hz, $Q_\t{m}\sim 10^7$ torsion micropendula based on mass-loaded Si$_3$N$_4$ nanoribbons, which achieve $S_a^\t{th}\sim 10^{-9}\;g_0/\sqrt{\t{Hz}}$ at room temperature~\cite{condos2025ultralow}.
 Cryogenically cooled, these devices could reach the desired sensitivity for novel UDM searches in the 10 Hz to 1 kHz band, in conjunction with quantum-limited optical lever measurements \cite{pluchar2025quantum,shin2025active}; they also provide a route to vibration isolation through heterogeneous mass-loading~\cite{sun2025differential}, the latter of which has been demonstrated using a flip chip approach \cite{bawden2025precision}.

-Finally, we highlight a recent proposal to search for UDM with an array of $N = 10$ cryogenic membrane accelerometers probed by a distributed-squeezed light source \cite{brady2023entanglement}, building on an $N = 2$ demonstration with two $0.1$-mm membranes~\cite{xia2023entanglement}.
-This approach enables enhanced sensitivity (as much as $N$-fold \cite{brady2023entanglement}) if the power per sensor is fixed and, therefore, a route towards improved UDM searches with a cryogenic detector limited by photothermal heating or other power constraints.
+Finally, we highlight a recent proposal to search for UDM with an array of $N = 10$ cryogenic membrane accelerometers probed by a distributed squeezed light source \cite{brady2023entanglement}, building on an $N = 2$ demonstration with two $0.1$-mm membranes~\cite{xia2023entanglement}.
+This approach enables enhanced sensitivity (as much as $N$-fold \cite{brady2023entanglement}) if the power per sensor is fixed and, therefore, improved UDM searches with a cryogenic detector limited by photothermal heating or other power constraints.
 Loss and scalability are key challenges.
-Towards this end, an emerging class of photonic-integrated accelerometers \cite{ge2025towards} and squeezed light sources \cite{clark2025integrated} offer a promising route.
+Recent demonstrations of vertically integrated $\mathcal{F}\approx10^3$ PtC-membrane cavities \cite{khokhar2026high} suggest a path toward scalable arrays using free-space squeezed light, while emerging photonic-integrated accelerometers \cite{ge2025towards} and squeezed-light sources \cite{clark2025integrated} offer a fully integrated approach.

-In the End Matter, we compare various contemporary optomechanical accelerometers and their projected performance as B-L UDM detectors, including a second-generation, 1~$\upmu$g Si$_3$N$_4$ trampoline accelerometer described in the SI \cite{SI}, and an emerging class of electromechanical accelerometers based on magnetically levitated test masses, exemplified by the POLONAISE UDM detector \cite{amaral2025first} in Fig. \ref{fig:4}.
-We find that several of these systems could in principle reach competitive sensitivity to vector-mediated dark-matter interactions, when operated for extended periods at millikelvin temperatures.
+In the Supplementary Material, we compare various contemporary optomechanical accelerometers and their projected performance as B-L UDM detectors, including a second-generation, 1~$\upmu$g Si$_3$N$_4$ membrane accelerometer [``Gen-2'' in Fig. \ref{fig:4}d], and an emerging class of electromechanical accelerometers based on magnetically levitated test masses, exemplified by the POLONAISE UDM detector \cite{amaral2025first}.
+We find that several of these systems could in principle reach competitive sensitivity to vector-mediated DM interactions, when operated for extended periods at millikelvin~temperatures.